 The National Disability Insurance Scheme (NDIS) is an Australia-wide scheme designed to support people with permanent and significant disability live their lives to their full potential.

-Transition in NSW
+Access in NSW

 NSW Health staff are supporting patients with disability who wish to apply to the NDIS, including helping them prepare for their NDIS planning conversation.
 Contact details for your LHD are available.